kgeary/profile-generator/README.md

 # profile-generator

 ### A node based Github Profile Generator
-Generates a short profile including:
-* User Image
-* User Location
-* Link to Repository
-* Link to Blog
-* \# of Public Repositories
-* \# of Followers
-* \# of People they are following
-* Star Count

 ## Purpose
-This script will generate a PDF user profile based off a github account
+Generate a github user profile with different color schemes.

 ## Prerequisites
-You must have node installed on your system.
+You must have Node installed on your system.

+## How To Use
+1. Select a github user
+2. Select a color scheme
+3. Get back a formatted PDF user profile.
+<a href="#screenshots">See examples below</a>

 ## Usage
 From a terminal: